 The automatic speech rejection has been used for the elimination of speech-like sounds and nontarget speech phrases.
-The ASR in this system mand word, and thus the set of these command words has a limited number of phrases.
-The system considers they are target and registered into the out-of-dictionary words and they are rejected by this system.
+The ASR in this system only concentrates a target phrase, e.g., a command word, and thus the set of these command words has a limited number of phrases.
+The system considers they are target and registered into the dictionary.
+Any other phrases are regarded as the out-of-dictionary words and they are rejected by this system.
 This mechanism has been realized by using several criterions for the likelihood values observed from HMM in the recognition stage.
 These criterions are applied for each target phrase and the optimum conditions are determined by using the speech database used in a training stage.